-- 1) Open the document containing the items you want to cross-reference. - 2) Open the Navigator by clicking its icon, choosing View > Navigator, or pressing F5. - 3) Click the arrow next to the Drag Mode icon, and choose Insert as Hyperlink. - 4) In the list at the bottom of the Navigator, select the document containing the item that you want to cross-reference. - 5) In the Navigator list, select the item that you want to insert as a hyperlink. - 6) Drag the item to where you want to insert the hyperlink in the document.
+- 1) Open the document containing the items you want to cross-reference. - Open the Navigator by clicking its icon, going to the Navigator deck in the Sidebar, choosing View > Navigator, or pressing F5. - 3) Click the arrow next to the Drag Mode icon, and choose Insert as Hyperlink. - 4) In the list at the bottom of the Navigator, select the document containing the item that you want to cross-reference. - 5) In the Navigator list, select the item that you want to insert as a hyperlink. - 6) Drag the item to where you want to insert the hyperlink in the document.
 The name of the item is inserted in the document as an active hyperlink.